Get Started With the Btrfs File System on Oracle Linux

 sudo mkfs.btrfs /dev/sdb /dev/sdc

-In the output, the Devices section lists the two devices that you used to create the file system.
+In the output, the Devices section lists the two devices used to create the file system.
 By default, the command configures the file system with Raid 0 to stripe the data and Raid 1 to mirror the metadata.

 3. Create a directory on which to mount the file system.